unl-pal/argv-transformer/README.md

  * database - Directory of original GitHub repos.
 Useful now for developement, will be deleted in final version.
  * suitablePrgms - Directory containing suitable programs extracted from GitHub repos.
 This is where the transformation of the source code takes place.
  * benchmarks - Directory of compilable, suitable programs, in their original directory structure.

-The paths for rt.jar and jfxrt.jar need to be added to Soot's classpath in jpf.ProgramUnderTest.java.
-(Soot is used for loop detection in class file).

-The path for jpf-symbc/build needs to be added to classpath in compile() method.

 ## PACKAGES